mysql/mysql-utilities/doc/man/mut.rst

    Exclude all tests that begin with *prefix*.

-.. option:: --sorted
+.. option:: --sort

-   Execute tests sorted by suite.testname (default = True).
+   Execute tests sorted by suite.name either ascending (asc) or descending (desc).
+Default is ascending.

 .. option:: --start-port=<port>